Table of Contents

 Raw materials

 In constructional details of biogas generation plant waste materials can be obtained from a variety of sources: livestock and poultry waste, nocturnal soil, crop residues, food processing, and paper waste and materials such as aquatic weeds, water hyacinth, filamentous algae, and algae.
-Different problems are encountered with each of these wastes with regards to the collection, transportation, treatment, storage, utilization of the waste and end-use.
+Different problems are encountered with each of these wastes regarding the collection, transportation, treatment, storage, utilization of the waste, and end-use.

 Influent solids content

 Constructional details of biogas generation plant production are inefficient if the fermentation materials are too diluted or too concentrated, resulting in low biogas production and insufficient fermentation activity respectively.
 Experience has shown that the ratio of raw material (household and poultry waste and manure) to water should be 1: 1, i.e., 100 kg of excrement per 100 kg of water.
-In the slurry, this corresponds to a total solid’s concentration of 8-11 per cent by weight.
+In the slurry, this corresponds to a total solid concentration of 8-11 percent by weight.

 Loading